jaymzh/pius/README.md

 ## Sending Emails

-When PIUS emails out keys it BCC's you, so you will get a copy of every email sent out.
+When PIUS emails out keys it Bcc's you, so you will get a copy of every email sent out.
 If you would like to see what is going to be sent and not have it sent, you can either do: